szw/vim-smartclose/README.md

 About
 -----

 SmartClose is a wise closing utility.
-Basically, it closes windows from the current tab with a single keystroke (`<F10>` by default).
-And if you choose the banged version it just closes the current window.
-But some real nice things happen if you let the plugin to decide which window should be closed.
+What does it mean?
+SmartClose plugin distinguishes two kinds of windows (the main windows you use to work) and the auxiliary windows (a preview window, a NERDTree panel, a quickfix window, etc).
+Basically, the plugin provides you the closing ability just with single keystroke (`<F10>`).
+But if there are any auxiliary windows visible, it closes them first (in the LIFO order).
+It means, you don't have to leave the current (regualar) window to close an auxiliary one.
+Just hit `<F10>` and you'll get it closed.
+If there are no auxiliary windows visible, `<F10>` will close the current window (and a tab if it would be the last window in the tab, or the editor itself, if it would be the last tab).

-The plugin can estimate that, regarding your current active window, its buffer type, and the whole list of visible buffers.
-It prefers to close not listed ones first (but including quickfix windows).
+If you hit `<F10>` in the auxiliary windows it gets closed immediately.
+Also, by default, you can close the regular window in the same way, but only within the first second after entering the window.
-Then it closes the current normal window.
-If it is the last window in the tab, it closes the tab.
-If it is the last tab, it closes Vim.
+In other words, the smart auxiliary windows closing feature is delayed about 1 sec.
+This way you can move into a regular window you want to close, hit immediately `<F10>`, and close it even if there are open auxilary windows on the screen.
+The delay can be adjusted or even disabled.

 Usage
 -----